geyo/VBA-challenge/README.md

 A for loop iterates through each row fo the worksheet until the last row.

 The code adds the stock's name and initial value to the list.
-If the stock already exists in teh list, the code aggregates the stock's volume:
+If the stock already exists in the list, the code aggregates the stock's volume:

         'For A2 until the last row...
         For i = 2 To lastRow